Delaware prison standoff over; corrections officer dead

 It's also unclear what weapons the inmates used.
 Police were told they had "sharp instruments," according to Robert Coupe, secretary of Delaware's Department of Safety and Homeland Security.

-The all-men's facility, the largest in the state, was placed on lockdown and surrounded by police.
+The all-male facility, the largest in the state, was placed on lockdown and surrounded by police.
 By the time backup arrived, four corrections employees, including a female counselor, had been taken hostage, police said.

 Over the course of the standoff, 46 inmates exited the building, officials said, but Coupe warned reporters that all 120 inmates in C Building, including those 46, are still considered suspects.